Buckets

 Automatically configures the CDN to effectively serve a single page application.
 This does 3 things:

-• Configures cache for the objects served by the CDN.
-Objects are cached at the edge location.
-If the cache expires, it's downloaded from the origin bucket again.
+- Configures cache for the objects served by the CDN.
+Objects are cached at the

 Type: boolean

-• Enabling URL normalization makes the CDN to fetch the correct HTML files even without specifying .html or .index.html in the URL.
+- Enabling URL normalization makes the CDN to fetch the correct HTML files even without specifying

 Configures custom caching options